xjrga/xjrga.github.io/docs/main/_sources/snack/screenshots/snack_food_categories.rst.txt

    :align: center
    :target: ../../_images/22b.png

-   Cabbage is part of the "Vegetables and Vegetable Products" and "Green Leafy Vegetables" Categories.
+   Apple is in the "Favorites" and "Fruits and Fruit Juices" categories.